PCR Reaction Components

 Often, the goal of PCR is to simply make many copies of a particular DNA sequence.
 The success of the PCR experiment is determined by analyzing the PCR product on an agarose gel, as described above.
 In other cases, the goal of PCR is to determine how many copies of the template DNA molecule are present in the original sample, before PCR amplification occurs.
 To determine the number of template DNA molecules present in a sample, a modification of PCR, called real-time PCR or quantitative PCR (qPCR) is used.

 Real-time PCR allows a scientist to monitor the production of PCR products in real-time (i.e., as the reaction is occurring in the thermocycler).
-If the concentration of template DNA molecules is low in the reaction prior to the start of PCR, then amplification of the target DNA sequence occurs slowly, with detectable products formed in the later PCR cycles.
-Alternatively, if the concentration of template DNA molecules is high in the reaction prior to the start of PCR, then amplification occurs quickly, with detectable products formed in earlier PCR cycles.
+If the concentration of template DNA molecules in the reaction is low prior to the start of PCR, then it takes longer to amplify the template DNA sequence, with detectable products formed in the later PCR cycles.
+Alternatively, if the concentration of template DNA molecules in the reaction is high prior to the start of PCR, then amplification of the template DNA sequence occurs quickly, with detectable products formed in earlier PCR cycles.
 Thus, the real-time PCR technique is especially powerful, as it allows researchers to quantitatively measure the concentration of template DNA sequences.
-If the template molecules are cDNA molecules produced from mRNA by reverse transcription, then real-time PCR can provide a quantitative measure of how actively a gene is transcribed (the more active the gene, the more mRNA products are produced by the gene).
+Moreover, if the template molecules are cDNA molecules produced from mRNA by reverse transcription, then real-time PCR can provide a quantitative measure of how actively a gene is transcribed (the more active the gene, the more mRNA molecules are produced by the gene).

 - What is an advantage of using real-time PCR?

 Real-time PCR involves a slight modification to the conventional PCR approach.
 In addition to the five PCR components described earlier, a real-time PCR reaction contains a molecule called a probe.
 A common probe that is used in many real-time PCR reactions is TaqMan.
-The TaqMan probe is a short DNA molecule that is designed to form hydrogen bonds with one of the two template DNA strands.
+The TaqMan probe is a short DNA molecule that is designed to form hydrogen bonds with one of the two template DNA strands downstream (in the 3' direction from one of the two DNA primers).
 The 5’ and 3’ ends of the TaqMan molecule have been modified; the 5’ end of TaqMan is attached to a fluorescent reporter molecule, while the 3’ end of TaqMan is attached to a quencher molecule.
 When the reporter and the quencher are in close proximity (i.e., within the same probe molecule), the quencher molecule inhibits the fluorescence produced by the reporter molecule.
 When the reporter molecule is separated from the quencher molecule (i.e., when the probe is degraded by the 5' to 3' exonuclease activity of a DNA polymerase), fluorescence occurs.

 During the primer annealing step in a real-time PCR reaction, both a primer and the TaqMan probe binds to one of the two template DNA strands.
 During the DNA synthesis step, Taq polymerase synthesizes the daughter DNA strand toward the TaqMan probe bound to the template DNA strand.
 When Taq polymerase encounters the TaqMan probe, Taq polymerase uses its 5’ to 3’ exonuclease activity to begin digesting TaqMan.
 As the TaqMan probe is digested, the reporter molecule is separated from the quencher molecule and fluorescence occurs.
 If the number of template DNA molecules in the reaction is low, fluorescence is low in earlier PCR cycles and begins to be detectable in later PCR cycles.
 If the number template DNA molecules in the reaction is higher, fluorescence is detectable in the earlier PCR cycles.